Relevance to magnetoencephalography based on magnetic resonance

-The modulo-2π operation has been removed indicating that the phase angles have been unwrapped. Δ represents the fact that we are referring to the phase difference between two TE’s.
+The above source also mentions that the modulo-2π operation has been removed indicating that the phase angles have been unwrapped. Δ represents the fact that we are referring to the phase difference between two TE’s.
 In an ideal scenario without noise, the minimum (unbiased) detectable field corresponds to the smallest possible non zero phase change generated by the smallest applied current (0.5mA).
 Because the full phase range of 0 to 2π radians is divided into 4096 discrete levels in MRI, the smallest non-zero phase change evaluates to 2π/4096 radians.
 For a given ΔTE of 9.84 msec, the minimum (unbiased) detectable field equates to 0.58nT at 0.5mA, or ~ 1.2nT/mA.
 It is possible to increase the ΔTE by minimizing TE1, or, increasing TE2 permitted by SNR.

 It is noted that in General Linear Model Analysis the measured phase was modeled as: